snowman-repos/book/project_managers/README.md

-- kpis

-WHO SHOULD DEFINE KPIS
-It is important to specify who should create the web project’s KPIs?
-Usually the client will give you the KPIs but it is the web agency’s role to analyse and challenge these where necessary to ensure they are realistic, measurable and placed in the correct context e.g. if a KPI is given to as “appear on page one of Google” without the context of which keywords to appear on page one for, the KPI could be achieved by getting the client to number one for their domain name, brilliant.

-Obviously this is not brilliant, but illustrates the importance of defining the right kind of KPIs.

-FACTORS TO CONSIDER WHEN CAPTURING AND MEASURING KPIS Another factor to take into consideration when defining and capturing KPIs is what the client’s business activity is that time that could impact any of the metrics collected both before and after launch.

-For example, if a KPI was to increase traffic by 5%, a ‘before’ figure would be collected that gave the current traffic over a defined period, let’s say three months.
-Post-launch, the ‘after’ figure would be collected for the same time duration and the comparison made.
-But using just this one example could possibly result in skewed results if any of the following are true:

-When the ‘before’ metric was taken the client had just implemented a print marketing campaign PPC/SEM was being conducted and now is not
-The ‘after’ metric is taken over a period of time when several national holidays occur A new competitor arises on the scene before project completion There are many factors that should be taken into considering when capturing and measuring web project KPIs.
-It is impossible to predict the future, but by conducting research into any external factors increases the chance of being able to produce the most equally weighted comparative metrics and thus the purest measurement for a KPI and the project’s success.

 STAYING FOCUSSED ON KPIS
 Once defined with the client at the start of the project, the KPIs should be documented and circulated amongst all parties that will be involved throughout the project’s lifecycle.
 In doing so you are immediately focussing everyone on the aims of the project.
 Too often in web projects the aims of the project are specified in finite detail by the client in the tender document, backed up by agency proposals and then swiftly forgotten by both sides.
 While this seems a little crazy, in reality, the pace and complexity of most projects, both large and small, make it difficult to focus on anything other than completion – it’s the job of the web project manager to ensure these aims are at the forefront of everyone’s mind at all times.